mcgregorian1/personalWebsite/content/project/dissertation/index.md

 ---
 title: Improving near real-time forest disturbance monitoring using multi-source satellite data
 summary: Identifying deforestation quickly is key to mitigating forest loss around the world.
-We believe leveraging the availability of near-instantaneous satellite data can both help effectively monitor without being computationally instensive and be accessible to relevant stakeholders.
+We believe leveraging the availability of near-instantaneous satellite data can both help effectively monitor without being computationally intensive and be accessible to relevant stakeholders.
 tags:
 - Remote sensing
 - Forest ecology